Your 2022 New Year’s Resolution: Become a true coffee nerd

 This might also interest you

-Coffee Nerds 101: The future of plant-based milks in the coffee world
+Coffee Nerds 101: Plant-based milks in the coffee world

 Introducing the first instalment of our post series, ‘Coffee Nerds 101,’ a series of posts where we’ll be taking big slurps at the science and art of coffee from every possible angle.